Death Classification: Performance of Duty Death

 David Isreal was charged with burglary and three counts of resisting arrest.
 At the time of the incident, he was on parole for burglary.

-Officer Higgins was waked at Kenny Brothers Funeral Home located at 3600 West 95th Street and his funeral mass was held at St. Alexander Catholic Church located at 7025 West 12th Street, Palos Heights, Illinois.
+Officer Higgins was waked at Kenny Brothers Funeral Home located at 3600 West 95th Street.
+His funeral mass was held at St. Alexander Catholic Church located at 7025 West 12th Street, Palos Heights, Illinois.
 He was laid to rest on March 26, 1975 in Holy Sepulchre Cemetery, 6001 West 111th Street, Alsip, Illinois.
 His grave is located in Grave 3, Lot 68, Block 6, Section 58.

 Patrolman Joseph Francis Higgins, born June 12, 1931, received his Probationary Appointment to the Department on September 16, 1956.
 He earned 1 Honored Police Star (posthumously) and 15 Honorable Mentions during his career.